CNN reporter confronted during Minnesota protests in heated on-air interview: ‘Get away from here’

 “People have valid concerns about that, especially if you’re just showing up to show the negative side of something, or not making an effort to get to know people in the community,” she said, adding that it’s something reporters “have to live with and have to work on.”

 But Sidner took aim with the man’s accusations that she was a stranger to the Minneapolis area.
-She’s spent time in the community for years, she said, and covered several protests.
-In 2015, she reported on the aftermath of the death of Jamar Clark, a 24-year-old unarmed Black man who shot by police.
+She has spent time in the community for years, she said, and covered several protests.
+In 2015, she reported on the aftermath of the death of Jamar Clark, a 24-year-old unarmed Black man who was shot by police.
 When Prince died, she stayed for several weeks.

 “I’m not just coming in here and dropping in,” she said.
 “I love this community.
 People have made me feel part of this community and I see it as a second home.”